 Meow Wolf also hosts concerts in its music venue.
 The complex has an arcade with 14 games and there are four artistic tree houses to climb around in and explore.

 Meow Wolf also has a gift shop with apparel and other goods made by artists, including coloring books, T-shirts and robot pins.

 Santa Fe is home to dozens of museums and galleries, including the Georgia O'Keeffe Museum and the famed Canyon Road.
 Meow Wolf is a relative newcomer to the scene and visitors will want to set aside at least two hours to immerse themselves in this psychedelic funhouse.

 Meow Wolf is open 10 a.m. to 8 p.m.
 Monday, Wednesday, Thursday and Sunday and 10 a.m. to 10 p.m. on Friday and Saturday.
 It’s closed on Tuesdays.
 The House of Eternal Return can get crowded on the weekends, and may require a wait time.

-Tickets range in price from $14 to $20, and there are discounts available for residents of New Mexico.
-Admission for children under age 3 are free.
-Individual annual passes are available for $100.
+Tickets range in price, and there are discounts available for residents of New Mexico.
+Admission for children under age 3 is free, and individual annual passes are also available.

 Meow Wolf recently announced it will be opening up two new locations.

 Meow Wolf also announced it will be expanding in Denver, with a new entertainment complex set to open in 2020.
 (Construction is expected to begin in the third quarter of 2018, though).
-The Denver space will differ from Santa Fe, though immersive art will remain at the heart of the project.
+The Denver space will differ from Santa Fe, through immersive art will remain at the heart of the project.
 The Meow Wolf Denver outpost will be on Colfax Street, near Interstate-25.
-With five stories and 90,000 square-feet, it will be almost three times larger than the Santa Fe location.
-In addition to art, Denver’s Meow Wolf will get a music venue, bar and a cafe, as well as office space.
+With five stories and 90,000 square feet, it will be almost three times larger than the Santa Fe location.
+In addition to art, Denver’s Meow Wolf will get a music venue, bar, and a cafe, as well as office space.